0x6b/mermaid-cli-rs/README.md

 # mermaid-cli-rs

-A naive Rust port of [mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli), a command-line tool for the [Mermaid](https://mermaid.js.org/), for easy deployment.
+A naive Rust port of [mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli), a command-line tool for the [Mermaid](https://mermaid.js.org/), for easy deployment—no internet access, one binary file.

 Tested on Apple Silicon but might be cross-platform.